Mariners vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have compiled a 54-41 record in games they were listed as the moneyline favorite (winning 56.8% of those games).
+- The Mariners have a 55-41 record in games they were listed as the moneyline favorite (winning 57.3% of those games).

-- The Mariners have a 57.4% chance to win this matchup based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Mariners have an implied win probability of 53.5%.

-- Seattle has played in 139 games with an over/under set, and have combined with its opponents to go over the total 70 times (70-64-5).
+- Seattle has played in 140 games with set over/under, and have combined with opponents to go over the total 70 times (70-65-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!